Our Story

 Old world charm

 The interiors have been curated in the hope you wouldn’t know that a full scale renovation has just occurred.
-There’s Australian artwork, whimsical chicken taxidermy, and some serious wine on the handmade bar back.
+There’s Australian artwork, whimsical country taxidermy, and some serious wine on the handmade bar back.

 Hopefully a feeling of country nostalgia will provide all guests with a comfortable, eclectic space to eat, play and connect in the hinterland.